craftcms/docs/docs/4.x/extend/utilities.md

 ---
-description: Utilities are special, non-content pages in the control panel, often providing access to back-office features or debugging data.
+description: Utilities are special, non-content pages in the control panel, that provide access to back-office features or debugging data.
 ---

 # Utilities